andrewelkins/Laravel-4-Bootstrap-Starter-Site/readme.md

 ## Recommendations
 I recommend that you use Grunt to compile and minify your assets.
 See this [article](http://blog.elenakolevska.com/using-grunt-with-laravel-and-bootstrap) for details.

+Also I recommend using [Former](http://anahkiasen.github.io/former/) for your forms.
+It's an excellent library.

 -----

 ##Requirements